-UTIs may result when bacteria -perhaps left behind after improper hand washing, or present near the urethral opening - are introduced into the urinary tract when you catheterise.
+UTIs may result when bacteria - perhaps left behind after improper hand washing, or present near the urethral opening are introduced into the urinary tract when you catheterise.

 That's why it's important to wash your hands with soap and water before carefully cleaning around the urethral opening or urethra before inserting your intermittent catheter.
+Alternatively, disinfect your hands thoroughly before cleaning around the urethral opening or urethra.

 Also, be careful how you clean yourself after urinating or after a bowel movement.
 Wipe from front to back so that bacteria from your anal area are not pushed into the urethral opening or urethra.
-It is a good idea to discuss optimal bowel emptying habits with your healthcare provider, as constipation is also known to cause UTIs.
+It is a good idea to discuss optimal bowel emptying habits with your healthcare professional.